kamescg/3box-extensions/README.md

-# 3Box Plugins
+# 3Box Extensions

-The 3Box Plugins module is an experiment to create an plugin system for 3Box.
+The 3Box Extensions module is an experiment to create an plugin system for 3Box.

 Simplifying the steps required to add decentralized authentication, storage and messaging.